Museum Music

 Museum Music is the second studio album by the American rapper Edward Skeletrix, self-released on January 1, 2025.
-A double album, it was categorized by critics as rage, a subgenre of hip hop.
+It was released as a double album. half of the album was released as Edward Skeletrix, while the other half released under the name Im A Monster. it was categorized by critics as rage, a subgenre of hip-hop.
 It follows Edward's debut studio album Skeletrix Language (2023), and was promoted with an art exhibition in Manhattan.
-Museum Music received mixed reviews; some critics felt it fit the current wave of underground rap, while others considered its sound unique.
+Museum Music received mixed reviews; some critics felt it fit the wave of 2020s underground rap, while others considered its sound unique.

 Background and release

 Edward Skeletrix started as a visual project in 2019.
 He began releasing singles in 2023, and released his debut album Skeletrix Language in December of that year.
 To promote Museum Music, Edward held an exhibition in Manhattan, New York, during which he sat inside a glass box.
 The album was self-released on January 1, 2025.
 It is a double album; the first side was released under the artist name "Im A Monster", and the second under "Edward Skeletrix".